Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 > Once generated, the access token is valid for 15 mins.
 You can reuse the access token until it expires.

-#### API testing in Postman

-This section describes how to test Fiserv APIs in Postman application.

 ### Example:

 Following example illustrates the process to test an API using Postman application.